CompVis/stable-diffusion/README.md

 **Batch size for the unet model**

 - Takes up a lot of extra RAM for **very little improvement** in inference time. `unet_bs` > 1 is not recommended!

 - Should generally be a multiple of 2x(n_samples)

-<h1 align="center">Using the Gradio GUI</h1>

-- You can also use the built-in gradio interface for `img2img` & `txt2img` instead of the command line interface.
-Activate the conda environment and install the latest version of gradio using `pip install gradio`,

-- Run img2img using `python3 optimizedSD/img2img_gradio.py` and txt2img using `python3 optimizedSD/img2img_gradio.py`.

-- img2img_gradio.py has the feature to crop images.
-Look for the pen symbol in the image box after selecting the image.

 <h1 align="center">Weighted Prompts</h1>

 - Prompts can also be weighted to put relative emphasis on certain words. eg. `--prompt tabby cat:0.25 white duck:0.75 hybrid`.

-- The number followed by the colon represents the weight given to the words before the colon.The weights can be both fractions or integers.
+- The number followed by the colon represents the weight given to the words before the colon.
+The weights can be both fractions or integers.

 ## Changelog